+254797 813499

 With the climate crisis pressing harder than ever, Nairobi became a stage for urgency, solidarity, and action.
 From 19–20 September 2025, the city joined a global wave of mobilisations under the banner Draw the Line, a campaign that began with Indigenous leaders in the Amazon and Pacific and has since become a rallying cry across continents.

-Friday, 19 September-Interfaith Forum
+Friday, 19 September - Interfaith Forum

-Saturday, 20 September-Procession and Carnival
+Saturday, 20 September - Procession and Carnival

-Offline, local groups held reflection circles, amplified learnings from the carnival, and mapped next steps toward COP30.
-The mobilisation’s spirit spilled into churches, schools, and grassroots forums, proving it was not a one-off spectacle but a stepping stone in long-term climate justice advocacy.
+Saturday closed with community-driven events and digital mobilisation.
+Online, activists leveraged the Strava platform for the “Draw the Line for 1.5°C” virtual action, enabling thousands across Africa to participate by drawing lines on a virtual map.
+Offline, local groups hosted reflection circles, sounded out lessons from the carnival, and mapped next steps toward COP30.
+The mobilisation’s energy spilled into churches, schools, and grassroots forums, proving it was not a one-off spectacle but a stepping stone in the continent’s long-term climate justice struggle.

 0 Comments